 10 Common Signs of an Unhealthy Heart

 A healthy heart is important for a healthy life.
-That’s why, if you’re feeling any of the signs mentioned below on a frequent basis, you should go & see a doctor.
+That’s why, if you’re feeling any of the signs mentioned below frequently, you should go & see a doctor.

 - Shoulder or chest pain